-First off, congratulations are in order, and you're planning to renovate a house!
-But where to start?
+First of all, congratulations are in order, and it's exciting to hear that you're going to be remodelling a house!
+But where do we even begin?

-The only thing that’s even tougher than buying a new home is purchasing a home in need of work – especially if you don’t know what to expect or where to start!
+The only thing that is even more difficult than purchasing a brand new home is purchasing an older property that requires work - this is especially true if you have no idea what to anticipate or where to begin!

 Where Should You Start First When Renovating a House?